 About the Challenge

 The purpose of the San Mateo County Sustainable and Climate Resilient Schools Challenge (SCRS) is to identify students, teachers, administrators, and community members who are leading meaningful change in the Campus, Curriculum, or greater Community, and to recognize them for their impact towards creating a sustainable future.
+Applications open each spring.
+Thank you to Peninsula Clean Energy for their support and sponsorship of the financial awards!

 How to Participate